-This project is still in progress This campaign celebrates Latin art, literature, and music—uplifting voices that feel especially vital today.
-Centered on joy and pride, it highlights Latin creativity with a focus on music and sound.
-In response to the backlash against Puerto Rican artist Bad Bunny headlining the Super Bowl, it transforms outrage into celebration, honoring Latin music as a force of unity and cultural power.
-At its core, this campaign is about reclaiming space and embracing identity through joy, reminding audiences of the beauty, strength, and influence of Latin culture in a time of division, politicization and erasure.
+This campaign celebrates Latin art, literature, and music—uplifting voices that feel especially vital today.
+Centered on joy and pride, it highlights Latin creativity through music and sound.
+Responding to backlash against Puerto Rican artist Bad Bunny headlining the Super Bowl, it turns outrage into celebration, honoring Latin music as a unifying cultural force.
+At its core, the campaign reclaims space and embraces identity through joy, affirming the beauty, strength, and influence of Latin culture amid division and erasure.

 Process